dbenesh82/clc_generalism/analyses/tradeoffs_w_growth/growth_TO_host_range.md

 When we assume development does not occur in paratenic hosts, the results change slightly.
-Specifically, life cycle characteristics become more important, i.e. being a second or third intermediate hosts, but developmental time still does not explain additional variation beyond that explained by the life cycle.
+Specifically, life cycle characteristics become more important, i.e. being a second or third intermediate hosts, but developmental time still does not explain additional variation in host range beyond that explained by the life cycle.

     ## Data: filter(st_level, !is.na(avg_dd_paratenic))
     ## Models: